SECTION_MENU}

 Homework

 KS3 Homework is based heavily around literacy and music in order to build a solid understanding of the terminology in music, and how we can talk about music.
-Blogs, articles and pieces of writing are used for students to interpret across a wide range of styles, composers and performers.

 KS4 Homework is based around instrumental practice and portfolio work.